 Cleveland Guardians' Betting Guide: June 21 vs Toronto Blue Jays

-After dropping a three-game stint in Toronto last weekend, the Cleveland Guardians are looking to continue the success they found while facing the Seattle Mariners into this weekend's series against the Toronto Blue Jays.
+After a seven-run second inning in last night's 7-1 victory, the Cleveland Guardians have a chance to clinch the series in today's contest against the Toronto Blue Jays.

 Odds provided by DraftKings Sportsbook: